-Step 1: Create the base framework
+Step 1: Creating the Base Framework

-Step 2: Draw the segments
+Step 2: Drawing the Segments

-The next step is to draw the segments that represent different quality parameters.
-For this, copy the earlier pie and remove shape fill.
-This time create smaller segments of the pie by adjusting the yellow handles.
+Now that we have our base framework, we can move on to drawing the segments that represent different quality parameters.
+To do this, copy the earlier pie and remove the shape fill.
+This time, adjust the yellow handles to create smaller segments of the pie.

 Related: Create A Stunning 3D Column Chart

-Step 3: Draw the Needle
+Step 3: Drawing the Needle

-You need to manually rotate the needle to indicate different performance levels.
+Remember to manually rotate the needle to indicate different performance levels.

 Related: Simple Pyramid Shape tutorial